jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/mentors-advisors-coaches-sponsors/chapter-2/macs-book-chapter-2-brush-it-off.md

 *Let the page commencing begin!*

-# When Others Say It Can’t be Done Show Them
+# When Others Say It Cant be Done Show Them
 ## From a Liberal Arts major to a STEAM learner
 ![Image From a Liberal Arts major to a STEAM learner](https://github.com/jasmineMLewis/Linguistic-Written-Works-Of-Arts/blob/Production/mentors-advisors-coaches-sponsors/assets/chapter-2/brush-it-off/chap-2-brush-it-off-liberal-arts-steam-learner.png)